-Following the last day of the registration adjustment period, and not later than two-thirds into the semester (see "Academic Calendar," p.
-9), a student may officially drop a course(s) or withdraw from the College and receive a "W".
-A "W" means that no hours were completed and the grade point average will not be affected.
-Students who drop a course or who withdraw from the College after two-thirds of the semester is complete will receive a "W" in the course(s) they are passing.
+Following the last day of the registration adjustment period, and not later than two-thirds into the semester (see "Important Dates," p.
+9), a student may officially drop a course(s) or withdraw from the College and receive a "W" which means that no hours are completed and the grade point average will not be affected.
+Students who drop a course or who withdraw from the College after two-thirds of the semester is complete will receive with appropriate signatures a "W" in the course(s) they are passing.
 Students will receive a failing grade, "F", in the course(s) they are not passing unless it can be clearly demonstrated that an unusual circumstance or hardship exists.
 (See "Guidelines for Permitting Late Withdrawal.")